1989 NFL season

 The 1989 NFL season was the 70th regular season of the National Football League.
 Before the season, NFL commissioner Pete Rozelle announced his retirement.
 Paul Tagliabue was eventually chosen to succeed him, taking over on November 5.

 Due to damage caused by the Loma Prieta earthquake to Candlestick Park, the New England Patriots at San Francisco 49ers game on October 22 was played at Stanford Stadium in Stanford.

+The NFL instituted a new "free agent" system for this season, Plan B, which allowed teams to have the first chance on re-signing 37 of their players.
+If a team did not make a deal and that player signs elsewhere, the team would receive compensation; it would be used until 1992.

 The season ended with Super Bowl XXIV where the 49ers defeated the Denver Broncos 55–10 at the Louisiana Superdome.